Other causes of sickness

 An infection can make you feel or be sick.
 The sickness will usually stop when the infection is treated.

-Infections picked up from food (food poisoning) usually last between 24 and 48 hours (one to two full days).
+Infections picked up from food (food poisoning) usually last between 24 and 48 hours (1 to 2 full days).
 If it goes on any longer, it is important to see your doctor.
+Remember, if you are having chemotherapy treatment and your white blood cell count is low, and you have signs of infection such as a high temperature or are feeling unwell you must contact your hospital treatment team straight away.

 Many of us have had that feeling of being so hungry you feel sick.
 Try to avoid this by eating small meals at regular times, and by drinking 6 to 8 glasses of water each day.
 This is especially important if you are having any type of cancer treatment.